hyperledger-labs/cordentity/cordapp/README.md

 - indyuser.role - the role of the service
 - indyuser.did - a preconfigured DID of the node
 - indyuser.seed - a seed to generate private keys of the node
-- indyuser.genesisFile - absolute path to a Genesis file or relative to a resource folder.
-Must start with `/`
+- indyuser.genesisFile - path to a Genesis file
 - indyuser.wallet - deprecated

 Example `indy.properties` file: